hagar-abdelaliem/graduation_project/README.md

   - Participation<br/>
      RH , HA, MW , AS
   - Notes
-      - AS sent a excal sheet which have some data and we make a design before we went to AS
+      - AS sent a excal sheet which have some data and we make a design before we went to AS<br/>
       - Design
           - ![hager design](https://user-images.githubusercontent.com/80859649/199843193-2f5b18aa-0544-42c4-9492-7e4cb828003f.jpg)
       - Problems
+          - what is the meaning of 1.1
+          - how there exist 2 boxes with number 2.1
-          -
+       - Discussion
+          - we went to AS to ask her about this problems